StAResComp/stfc-solar-summer-school-python/README.md

-# stfc-solar-summer-school-python
+# Introduction to Python

-Python lesson to be taught at STFC Introductory Course in Solar and Solar-Terrestrial Physics, August 2023
+Python lesson to be taught at STFC Introductory Course in Solar and Solar-Terrestrial Physics at the University of St Andrews, August 2023